Marcosxx1/Car-Rent-gin-golang-/README.md

 ## Functional Requirements (FR)
+### Implemented := :white_check_mark:
+### WIP := :o:
 ### Car Registration
-- Ability to register a new car.
+- Ability to register a new car. :white_check_mark:
-- Car registration requires attributes like make, model, and year.
+- Car registration requires attributes like make, model, and year. :white_check_mark:
-- Cars are registered with an availability status by default.
+- Cars are registered with an availability status by default. :white_check_mark:
-- Car registration limited to administrators.
+- Car registration limited to administrators. :o:

 ### Car Listing
-- Ability to list all available cars.
+- Ability to list all available cars. :white_check_mark:
-- Users can filter available cars by category, manufacturer, and name.
+- Users can filter available cars by category, manufacturer, and name. :o:
-- User authentication not required for listing all cars.
+- User authentication not required for listing all cars.  :white_check_mark:
 ### Car Specification Registration
-- It should be possible to register specifications for a car.
+- It should be possible to register specifications for a car. :white_check_mark:
-- Specifications could include engine type, fuel efficiency, etc.
+- Specifications could include engine type, fuel efficiency, etc. :white_check_mark:
-- Specifications must not be registered for non-existing cars.
+- Specifications must not be registered for non-existing cars. :white_check_mark:
-- Users should be administrators to register car specifications.
+- Users should be administrators to register car specifications. :o:
-- It should be possible to list all specifications.
+- It should be possible to list all specifications. :white_check_mark:
-- It should be possible to list all cars along with their specifications.
+- It should be possible to list all cars along with their specifications. :white_check_mark:

 ### Car Image Registration
-- It must be possible to register images for cars.
+- It must be possible to register images for cars. :o:
-- Users can upload more than one image for the same car.
+- Users can upload more than one image for the same car. :o:
-- Users responsible for registration should be administrators.
+- Users responsible for registration should be administrators. :o:
-- Multer should be used to handle image uploads.
+- Multer should be used to handle image uploads. :o:
-- It should be possible to list all cars along with their images.
+- It should be possible to list all cars along with their images. :o:

-### Car Rent
+### Car Order
-- It should be possible to register a car rental.
+- It should be possible to register a car Order. :o:
-- Car rental details should include start date, end date, user ID, etc.
+- Car Order details should include start date, end date, user ID, etc. :o:
-- Rentals must be for a minimum of 24 hours.
+- Orders must be for a minimum of 24 hours. :o:
-- Users should not be able to register a new rental if they already have one.
+- Users should not be able to register a new Order if they already have one. :o:
-- Users should not be able to register a new rental for a car that is already rented.
+- Users should not be able to register a new Order for a car that is already rented. :o:

+### Payments
+#### Make Payment:

+- Ability to process a payment for an order. :o:
+- Payment details should include payment date, payment amount, and payment status. :o:

+#### Get Payment by ID:
+- Ability to retrieve details of a specific payment by ID. :o:

+### Reviews
+#### Create Review:

+- Ability to create a new review. :o:
+- Review details should include user ID, car ID, rating, and comment. :o:
+- Ability to retrieve details of a specific review by ID. :o:
+- Ability to update information for a specific review. :o:
+- Ability to delete a specific review. :o:

 ## Non-Functional Requirements (NFR)

 - Validation mechanisms ensure accurate user inputs.
 - Robust error handling enhances user experience.
 - User authentication and authorization ensure secure operations.
 - Comprehensive documentation covers codebase, APIs, and setup.